lance-smith-acc/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+    Modular components.
+We can break apps up into routers based on what data we need handled where.
+Middleware.
+Functions that can be interjected into requests and run through them without having to repeat the code on every single similar request.

 - [ ] Describe Middleware?
+    A function that can operate on request and response objects to trigger certain actions, such as logging or security features.

 - [ ] Describe a Resource?
+    A resource is any piece of data on our database.

 - [ ] What can the API return to help clients know if a request was successful?
+    A response status.

 - [ ] How can we partition our application into sub-applications?
+    Using routing.

 ## Minimum Viable Product